Unity-Technologies/com.unity.perception/Tutorial/Phase1.md

 <img src="Images/create_new_project.png" align="center" width="800"/>
 </p>

-### Step 2: Download the Perception Package and Import Samples
+### Step 2: Download the Perception Package and Import

 Once your new project is created and loaded, you will be presented with the Unity Editor interface.
 From this point, whenever we refer to _the editor_, we mean Unity Editor.
 * From the top menu bar, open _**Window**_ -> _**Package Manager**_.